Kà: Choreography

-The choreography incorporates several types of acrobatics and martial arts, including fight scenes using the Wushu style of martial arts, Chinese opera, Poi for manipulating staves and batons, Brazilian Capoeira dance, bungees, aerial straps, swing poles, and a wheel of death.
+The choreography incorporates several types of acrobatics and martial arts, including fight scenes using modern wushu taolu, Chinese opera, Poi for manipulating staves and batons, Brazilian Capoeira dance, bungees, aerial straps, swing poles, and a wheel of death.

 Acts

 Kà is a story about "conflict and love", of "imperial twins who are separated at the prime of their youth and must undergo a rite of passage of self-discovery.
 It is about their encounters with Kà, the fire that has the dual power to destroy or illuminate."

 Unlike other Cirque du Soleil performances, Kà offers four pre-shows.
 Once the house opens, guests are greeted by the villagers of Kà (better known as the “Gatekeepers").
 Twenty minutes before curtain, two musicians enter the lobby and climb up to two stringed instruments specially designed for Kà and integrated into the architecture.
 Ten minutes before the show, actors appear in the metal framework to the left and right of the stage and perform flips and leaps assisted with ropes to dive into the audience and attempt to scare viewers.
 Five minutes before showtime, a staged act informs the audience that there is no flash photography or cell phone usage allowed.

 The story is told in a total of fourteen scenes, each of which is preceded by movement of one or more of the massive stage elements.